quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 Internally, on compression, the C/D engine:

 - delineates the fields using the parser identified in the SCHC Context.
-- elects the appropriate compression rules based on the SCHC Context and the matching policy defined in the profile.
+- chooses the appropriate compression rule based on the SCHC Context and the matching policy defined in the profile.
-- applies the compression rules to the fields of the header.
+- applies the compression rule to the fields of the header.
 - generates the compressed SCHC packet.

 On decompression, the C/D engine: